eguneys/celeste-jumping/README.md

 `t_max` is the time to reach the maximum velocity, and `v_max` is the maximum velocity which are both tweakable parameters.

-Now unfortunately we only updated the player's velocity we haven't actually moved the player.
-Because movement involves collision detection, we will see next.
+We only updated the player's velocity we haven't actually moved the player.
+Because movement involves collision detection, we will see that next.

 ### Collision Resolution while Moving the Player